 Line 4 of the Paris metro is 12.1km long and stops at 27 different stations.
-It crosses Paris lengthwise, traveling North-South from the flea markets of Clignancourt to belfry of Montrouge.
+It crosses Paris lengthwise, traveling North-South from the flea markets of Clignancourt to clocktower of Montrouge.
 The line connects, at various points, to all of the city’s metro lines (except for the short feeder lines 3bis and 7bis).
-Taking the metro during your stay in Paris is a wonderful way to discover the city.
+Taking the metro during your time in Paris is a wonderful way to discover the city.
 Here are some suggestions of stations to visit:

-Right in the North, the Puces de Saint-Ouen, often called “puces de Clignancourt” by the Parisians, is actually collection of 15 different markets.
+Right in the North of Paris, the Puces de Saint-Ouen, often called “Les Puces de Clignancourt” by Parisians, is actually a collection of 15 different markets.
 It’s quite simply impossible to leave disappointed.
 You can find virtually anything, for all tastes and all budgets.

-Stop here to reach Montmartre in the North via the rue Mont Cenis.
+Stop here to reach Montmartre, via the rue Mont Cenis.
 Make sure you pass through rue du Poteau for its famous market and neighborhood restaurants.

-If you like this area, why not rent a Lodgis apartment in 18th arrondissement to discover a cosmopolitan, bohemian and exotic neighborhood.
+If you like this area, why not rent a Lodgis apartment in 18th arrondissement to discover a cosmopolitan, bohemian and exotic neighborhood?

 By getting off at this stop, you can:

 – Find exotic products coming from Africa (Northern and Subsaharan).
 The market is very popular and sells exclusively African products.

 – Go to the marché Saint Pierre and its many adjacent shops to get hold of the fabric of your dreams.
-You simply can’t leave without a precious piece of material.
+You simply can’t leave without a piece of material.

 – Stop here to access West Montmartre, making sure you go down rue André del Sarte for its award-winning boulangerie and creative shops.